modxcms/fred/docs/acls/howto.md

 ## Limiting Fred to Specific Contexts
 By default, the `Fred Admin` policy applies to all existing Contexts.
 If you do not need to manage all Contexts with Fred remove this Policy from the `Administrators` User Group; if you create a new Context that needs to be managed by Fred add this policy to the `Administrators` Group after creating the Context.

-To enable Fred for members who are not `Administrators` Group members, add a Fred Policy Templates to their User Group and to the specific Contexts you wish to be managed by Fred.
+To enable Fred for members who are not `Administrators` Group members, add a Fred Policy to their User Group and to the specific Contexts you wish to be managed by Fred.

 ## Manager and Front-end Access
-Web developers and theme creators use the Fred Extra in the Manager configure Fred and create Themes.
+Web developers and theme creators use the Fred Extra in the Manager to configure Fred and create Themes.
 Once a site is set up, however, daily content creation and edits using Fred may not require Manager access.

 If you wish for users to only work with Fred from the front-end, you need to take two steps: